opadotun-taiwo/arima-sales-trend-prediction/README.md

 └── README.md

-## 🔒 Data Privacy
-Revenue figures have been anonymized and scaled for confidentiality.

-## 🚀 Future Improvements
+## Challenges
-- Compare ARIMA vs Prophet
-- Add exogenous variables (SARIMAX)
-- Monthly-level forecasting
+- Quartely is too small so I changed to Monthly-level forecasting